hca-sdk/HealthCareAuthenticatorWebSDK/README.md

 - In a command prompt, run  `cd sdk-js`

-- In a command prompt, run `../node_modules/.bin/webpack --config webpack.config.js`
+- In a command prompt, run `npx webpack --config webpack.config.js`

 the library is buit in the `/dist` directory.